gcabebe/16S-rRNA-plotting-py/README.md

-> [!NOTE]
-> This repository is currently a work in progress.
-Please check back later for the updated README file, code and manuscript link.

 # Summary
 This repository provides an executable script for generating visualizations from processed amplicon data extracted from bacteria and archaea.
 Visualizations will analyze each bacteria and archaea in isolation, as well as the interactions between the two.